Enjoy these Vegan Pumpkin Spice Muffins that are entirely plant-based with no oil. These hearty muffins are oat-based and use zucchini.

 - Bake for 30-35 minutes.

-- Let the muffins cool completely before removing from their liners.
+- Let the muffins cool completely before removing them from their liners.

 - Store leftover muffins in an airtight container in the refrigerator.